LeeShan87/zoltantoma/content/posts/2023-05-15-find-your-niche.md

 There are a couple of ways I could improve this video, like choosing background music or cup out my mistakes.
 Maybe I will put this effort into it.
 But for now I only add a simple thumbnail and a description.

 I wonder, Is it easier to create a thumbnail on a Mac?
 As a matter of fact, there are easy ways to do it.
-I found this easy thumbnail creation guide on Youtube: https://youtu.be/WBeZJajFYas
+I found this easy thumbnail creation guide on Youtube: {{< youtube WBeZJajFYas >}}

 The result of my clumsy attempt:
 ![](/images/youtube/niche/Thumbnail-BYA.001.jpeg)